infoteam-Software-AG/profile-assist/.github/ISSUE_TEMPLATE/story.md

 ---
 name: 🧩 User Story
-about: Create a new User Story
+about: Create a new user story to describe a feature or requirement
 title: "[Story] "
 labels: ["story"]
 assignees: ''